RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONSTANT:
     ``CONFIGURE_APPLICATION_EXTRA_DRIVERS``

-DATA TYPE:
+OPTION TYPE:
-    device driver entry structures

-RANGE:
-    Undefined or set of device driver entry structures
+    This configuration option is an initializer define.

 DEFAULT VALUE:
-    This is not defined by default.
+    The default value is the empty list.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be a list of initializers for structures of type :c:type:`rtems_driver_address_table`.

 DESCRIPTION:
-    ``CONFIGURE_APPLICATION_EXTRA_DRIVERS`` is defined if the application has device drivers it needs to include in the Device Driver Table.
-This should be defined to the set of device driver entries that will be placed in the table at the *END* of the Device Driver Table.
+    The value of this configuration option is used to initialize the Device Driver Table.

 NOTES:
-    None.
+    The value of this configuration option is placed after the entries of other device driver configuration options.

+    See :ref:`CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS` for an alternative
+    placement of application device driver initializers.

 .. index:: CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER